MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-overview.md

 ---
-title: Overview to authentication for tabs using Teams SSO with Azure AD
+title: Overview to authentication for tabs using SSO in Teams with Azure AD
 description: Overview to SSO authentication in Teams and how to use it in tabs ms.topic: how-to ms.localizationpriority: medium
 keywords: teams authentication tabs Microsoft Azure Active Directory (Azure AD)
 ---
-# Enable Teams single sign-on in a tab application
+# Enable single sign-on in a tab application

 Single sign-on (SSO) lets a user sign-in only once to access an application or a web service.
 Once a user signs in, they can access the app without going through authentication again.

-With Teams SSO your app users have an added advantage.
+With SSO in Teams, your app users have an added advantage.
 A user logged into Teams can access your app within Teams environment without signing in to the app.

 Here's what you'll learn in this section:

-- Teams SSO user experience, and why it's true SSO.
+- SSO user experience in Teams, and why it's true SSO.
-- Teams SSO at runtime and how your app handles authenticating and authorizing the user.
+- SSO at runtime in Teams and how your app handles authenticating and authorizing the user.
-- The steps you follow to enable Teams SSO for your app.
+- The steps you follow to enable SSO for your Teams app.

-## Teams SSO user experience
+## SSO user experience in Teams

 Users sign in to Microsoft Teams using either their personal Microsoft account or their Microsoft 365 account.
-Take advantage of this and use Teams SSO to authenticate and authorize the user.
+Take advantage of this and use SSO to authenticate and authorize a Teams user.

 &nbsp;&nbsp;&nbsp;&nbsp; :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/teams-sso-ux.png" alt-text="Teams SSO user experience":::